Azure/ALZ-Bicep/docs/wiki/ConsumerGuide.md

 ## Customizing the `ALZ-Bicep` Modules

-Whatever way you may choose to consume the modules we do do expect, and want, customers and partners to customize the modules to suit their needs and requirements for their design in their local copies of the modules.
+Whatever way you may choose to consume the modules we do expect, and want, customers and partners to customize the modules to suit their needs and requirements for their design in their local copies of the modules.

 For example, if you want to change the names of the Management Groups, outside of what the parameters allow you to change and customize, then by opening up the `managementGroups.bicep` module you should be able to read, understand and customize the required lines to meet your requirements easily; due to the way the modules have been authored as shared above.